NEXT STOP, HAVANA Robert Birnbaum blogs on all things literary at "Our Man in Boston" »

-Richard Misrach’s new book On The Beach (Aperture) puts the dread back into sunbathing.
+Richard Misrach’s new book On the Beach (Aperture) puts the dread back into sunbathing.
 Perhaps it’s that people are so small in Misrach’s pictures next to the dunes and waves, or that we’re so trivial.
 As Misrach notes in our talk below, “After the national trauma of 9/11, everything looked different to me, including how I saw people at leisure.
 Even the simplest and most innocent of human gestures suggested a vulnerability and fragility that I had not noticed before.”

 Misrach will be signing books, talking, and opening a related show this week in New York (click here for details).
 Misrach (born 1949, Los Angeles) has exhibited extensively in the U.S. and abroad.
 His work is represented in many permanent collections, including the Museum of Modern Art, New York; Metropolitan Museum of Art, New York; Whitney Museum of American Art, New York; National Gallery of Art, Washington, D.C.; San Francisco Museum of Modern Art; and the Art Institute of Chicago.
-He lives in Berkeley, California.
+He lives in Berkeley, Calif.

 All images appear courtesy Fraenkel Gallery, San Francisco, Marc Selwyn Fine Art, Los Angeles, and Pace/MacGill Gallery, New York.
 All images © Richard Misrach, all rights reserved.